flik/website-Screen-Short-PHP/README.md

 # website-Screen-Short-PHP
-ou can take a website screen short by php
+You can take a website screen short by php

 Just check the example websitescreenshort.php ... :)